jeffreyrdcs/RDPass-GUI/README.md

     python kivy_rdpass.py

-The password for the "general" database: "1234"
+The password for the "general" testing database: "1234".

 ## Database